Streatham conveyancing FAQs

 Some conveyancing solicitors in Streatham carry out the conveyancing on an hourly basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed fee basis, with no nasty surprises.
+Your expert solicitor will work on a fixed fee basis, with no nasty surprises.
 Your quote will set out what you will pay when your house purchase or sale completes.

 If, for whatever reason, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.